 Authorised Officer Roles & Responsibilities Manager Strategic Planning Review and management of Policy Manager Development Services Ensure Development Services Section implements Policy Development Planners, Building Certifiers, Development Engineers Implementation of Policy any part of a stream, river, estuary, lake or dam and/or local overland flooding associated with major drainage before entering a watercourse, as defined by the Floodplain Development Manual (NSW Government 2005).

 7 DEFINITIONS

-Flood relatively high stream flow which overtops the natural or artificial banks in by the Probable Maximum Flood (PMF) event.
+Flood relatively high stream flow which overtops the natural or artificial banks in

 Flood hazard the potential for damage to property or risk to persons during a flood.